Wasserman, Jeanne L.

 Wasserman speaks about artists she became acquainted with through her collecting activities, including Niki De Saint-Phalle, Jean Tinguely, Robert Indiana, Claes Oldenburg, Yaacov Agam, and George Rickey; her involvement with the Institute of Contemporary Art in Boston from the late 1950s onward as a trustee and member of the exhibitions committee; ICA directors James Plaut, Thomas Messer, Sue Thurman, Andrew Hyde, Christopher Cook, Stephen Prokopoff, and David Ross; the evolution of her participation at the Fogg Art Museum in Cambridge from volunteer to curator; shows that she organized, the controversy that some of them aroused; working with conservator Arthur Beale and director John Coolidge; and of her and her husband's involvement with the art collection at the Massachusetts Institute of Technology, including her husband's bequest to the collection.

-Biographical/Historical Note: Jeanne L. Wasserman, (1915-2006) was a museum curator and art collector from Boston, Mass.
+Biographical/Historical Note: Jeanne L. Wasserman, (1915-2006) was a museum curator and art collector from Boston, Massachusetts.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.